 The school will ensure that the candidate declares all previous name changes and provides documentary evidence to support the name change.
-If the candidate is unable to provide evidence to support the name change, the school will hold a discussion with the candidate about the reasons why.
-The school will always aim to check the name on the candidate's birth certificate in order to validate their identity.
+If the candidate is unable to provide evidence to support the name change, the school will hold a discussion with the candidate about the reasons why, before validating their identity.